mcconnelljk/mcconnelljk/README.md

 My name is Jaclyn.

-- 🔭 I’m currently working on a masters in decision analytics
+- 🔭 I’m currently completing a masters in decision analytics
-- 🌱 I’m learning data egineering, machine learning, and python programming
+- 🌱 I’m a data egineer studying machine learning and python programming

 #### Need.
 More.
 Content.